1990s in Japan: General trends

-Technology began to outpace North American standards with Japanese vehicles often getting more miles per gallon than their North American rivals.
-People in Japan as well as the other oil-dependent nations of the world began to be dependent on high-speed rail networks (and other forms of mass transit like buses) as the price of gasoline began to skyrocket.
-The average price of gasoline at the end of the next decade would rise to $8/gallon on a national level; making it unaffordable for most Japanese people to drive long distances unless necessary.
-Since gasoline prices have risen significantly since the 1990s worldwide, it will be inevitable for gasoline prices to go up to $20/gallon within the course of the 21st century.
+Japanese vehicles began to exceed North American standards in terms of fuel efficiency, as advancements in technology allowed them to achieve higher miles per gallon compared to their North American counterparts.
+As the cost of gasoline surged, individuals in Japan and other oil-reliant countries increasingly relied on high-speed rail networks and other forms of mass transit, such as buses.
+The average price of gasoline at the end of the next decade would rise to $8/gallon on a national level; making it unaffordable for most of the Japanese people to drive long distances.
 After the 1990s ended and the 21st century began, Japanese residents (in addition to other people) will experience a return to local produce (through local farmers' markets instead of expensive grocery stores), increased use of renewable energy like wind energy and solar energy, the exodus from the exurbs to urban centers, more electric car sales, and a major shakeup of the airline industry.

 Video games

 While new gaming consoles like the Super Famicom and the Sony PlayStation flooded the market, most young people began to move in with their parents, and read manga.
-This is because they could not acquire a job that would permit them to live independently and have all the amenities that they are accustomed to.
-Many video games were released during this decade (especially for the Super Famicom).
+This was due to the fact that individuals were unable to secure employment that would allow them to maintain their accustomed standard of living and desired amenities.
+During this period, numerous video games were released, particularly for the Super Famicom.
 Popular American titles like SimCity and SimEarth gained popularity for Japanese video gamers.
 The 1990s was also the era for Chrono Trigger, Final Fantasy IV, Final Fantasy VI, and Final Fantasy VII.
 These games became multimillion-dollar blockbusters in Japan, Europe, and North America.
 However, the Famicom went into decline and most game companies halved their production of new 8-bit games by 1994.